ayushgupta703/BridgeLabz-Training/README.md

 # BridgeLabz-Training
 This log documents the daily progress of tasks completed during the BridgeLabz training program, as recorded in the repository’s README.
-Tasks are grouped by week with thematic headings, detailing the work done on each date and day.
+Tasks are grouped by week with thematic headings, detailing the work done on each date.

 ---